jason-womack/dotfiles/README.md

 If you've joined the team, or are thinking about joining, please read on.
 If not, please leave things as you found them.

 # Getting Started
-To perform this exercise, all you'll need is a running JVM, and a recent copy of the [PlayFramework|http://www.playframework.com/download] (2.1.4 as of this writing)
+To perform this exercise, all you'll need is a running JVM, and a recent copy of the [PlayFramework](http://www.playframework.com/download) - 2.1.4 as of this writing

 Once you've got the necessary prerequisites, open up the project in your favorite IDE, and head over to app/controllers/Cities.scala, where you'll see a few utility methods to get you started, along with an example of how *NOT* to use Play.